-- Wearing weights or holding dumbbells when throwing punches, which puts your joints in danger of injury - Locking your joints when throwing kicks or punches - Over-extending kicks (Beginners should avoid high kicks until they get used to the routine and become more flexible.) - Giving in to group peer pressure and exercising beyond fatigue
+- Wearing weights or holding dumbbells when throwing punches, which puts your joints in danger of injury - Locking your joints when throwing kicks or punches - Overextending kicks (beginners should avoid high kicks until they get used to the routine and become more flexible) - Giving in to group peer pressure and exercising beyond fatigue

-And of course, you should ask your instructor about their training.
-Cardio kickboxing is a combination of martial arts and aerobics, and employs different techniques from a "pure" martial arts class.
-Many teachers may have boxing or martial arts training, but may not have the appropriate class experience or be properly certified by an organization such as ACE.
+Of course, you should ask your instructor about his or her training.
+Cardio kickboxing is a combination of martial arts and aerobics, and employs different techniques than a "pure" martial arts class.

+Many teachers may have boxing or martial arts training, but may not have the appropriate class experience or be properly certified by an organization such as the American Council on Exercise.
 Finally, once you understand the basics of this stress-relieving, total-body workout, you can kick your way to a new level of fitness.